quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 Both the Guestbook service and the Redis service will live in the same Layer0 environment, so we don't need to create one like we did in the first deployment.
 We'll start by making a load balancer behind which the Redis service will be deployed.

 The `Redis.Dockerrun.aws.json` task definition file we'll use is very simple - it just spins up a Redis server with the default configuration, which means that it will be serving on port 6379.
 Our load balancer needs to be able to forward TCP traffic to and from this port.
-And since the Redis server has no reason for anything other than the Guestbook application to be accessing it, we'll make this load balancer private.
+And since we don't want the Redis server to be exposed to the public internet, we'll put it behind a private load balancer; private load balancers only accept traffic that originates from within their own environment.
 At the command prompt, execute the following:

-`l0 loadbalancer create --port 6379:6379:tcp --private demo-env redis-lb`
+`l0 loadbalancer create --port 6379:6379/tcp --private demo-env redis-lb`

 We should see output like the following: